NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 # Fetchers {#chap-pkgs-fetchers}

+Building software with Nix often requires downloading source code and other files from the internet.
-Nixpkgs provides fetchers for different protocols and services.
+`nixpkgs` provides *fetchers* for different protocols and services.
 Fetchers are functions that simplify downloading files.

 ## Caveats